Azure/deployment-stacks/TUTORIAL.md

 Verify the `denyDelete` lock works as expected by signing into the Azure portal and attempting to delete `publicIP1` or `publicIP2`.
 The request should fail.

-To manage deployment stack locks with Azure PowerShell, include the `-UpdateBehavior` parameter of the `New-AzSubscriptionDeploymentStack` command; the valid values are as follows:
+To manage deployment stack locks with Azure PowerShell, include one of the following switch parameters of the `New-AzSubscriptionDeploymentStack` command:

-- `detachResources`: Upon detach, don't delete the previously managed resources
+- `delete-all`: Upon detach, don't delete the previously managed resources
-- `purgeResources`: Upon detach, delete the previously managed resources
+- `delete-resource-`: Upon detach, delete the previously managed resources

 ## Detach a resource